garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

   - `Load Tests` - Stress (apply many calls to) the software application as it runs

 In 'package.json' create a line above that 'test' entry as follows.
+(For Windows, this file can be opened with a text editor with command `notepad package.json` .)

 ```
     "start": "node index.js",
 ```

 Then create 'index.js' in the same directory with the following content.
+(For Windows, this file can be opened with a text editor with command `notepad index.js` .)

 ```
 console.log('Hi World!');